deanjroach84/My-flask-app/README.md

 Web UX/UI Port Scanner Tool

-Free online open port scanner
+Free online port scanner tool that identifies all open ports on your chosen IP address.
+The Port Scanner Tool also tries to identify the services that are running on the open ports.

 Instructions:

+Step 1:
-Step 1: Input target IP address
+Input target IP address

+Step 2:
-Step 2: Select ports to scan (eg 100, 1000, custom number)
+Select ports to scan (eg 100, 1000, custom number)

+Step 3:
-Step 3: Click "Start Scan" Button
+Click "Start Scan" Button

 Scanner Tool includes the following features: